Siler88/sms-challenge/README.md

 # sms-challenge

-To run this app local, you need to start an npm server.
+to run this app locally you need to install and run an npm-server.

+copy all files into a folder.
-Go to the folder and type in:
+then open the console, navigate to that folder and write the following code

 		npm install http-server -g

-after this just start it by typing:

-    http-server

-you will see where your local client ist adressed. copy that adress and paste it into your browser it looks like: 127.0.0.1:8080
+after the server has been installed in the directory you have to start it

+		http-server"

+in the console is shown under which link you can find the local client. for excample
+127.0.0.1:8080
+start the "index.html" file from here.
+Not the "index2.html" file

+to run this app on your server, just copy all files to your server storage and run the index2.html file